aaron-casper/fCMS/README.md

 fCMS

-The goal was to create a simple CMS, minimizing the features that I do not want, and keeping page-load times as low as possible.
+The goal was to create a simple CMS, omitting the features that I do not want, and keeping page-load times as low as possible.

 The initial impetus was seeing yet another wordpress site violated by robots